webforj/webforj-documentation/docs/introduction/tutorial/validating-and-binding-data.md

 Validation ensures that the data entered into the form adheres to specified rules, improving data quality and preventing invalid submissions.
 With data binding, validation no longer needs to be manually implemented but instead simply configured, allowing real-time feedback on user inputs.

-### Defining valdiation rules
+### Defining validation rules

 Using [Jakarta](https://beanvalidation.org) and regular expressions, you can enforce a multitude of rules on a field.
 Often used examples would be ensuring the field isn't empty or null, or follows a certain pattern.
 Through annotations in the customer class you can give jakarta validation parameters to the field.